Piwimau/SCUnit/README.md

 ranging from tiny (essentially just providing a single `assert` macro) to very powerful, often didn't provide the exact set of features I was looking for, including style, consistent error handling, and being written and intended for use in pure C.

-## Roadmap

-Although there is no official roadmap for the future, I plan to continue developing SCUnit as I gain practical experience using it in my own side projects.
-Some things I have already thought about:

-* Adding specialized assertion macros for strings, arrays, memory segments or bitwise operations.
-* Improving the diagnostic messages of failed asserts by including the actual and expected values automatically (this is hard to do in C as you need the correct format specifier for every possible type to be used in such an assertion).
-* General improvements to the internal implementation and source code documentation.
-* Adding support for parameterized tests or other popular features of similar frameworks.
-* Adding a lightweight, easy-to-read documentation and examples for users of the library.
-* Improving portability across platforms and compilers.

 ## Contributing